SwinIFS: Landmark Guided Swin Transformer For Identity Preserving Face Super Resolution: Results and Discussion

 The performance of the proposed SwinIFS framework is assessed through extensive quantitative and qualitative comparisons against a wide range of state-of-the-art face super-resolution methods.
 These include classical CNN-based models such as SRCNN and FSRNet, GAN-based methods such as SRGAN and SPARNet, and more recent landmark-aware and Transformer-based methods, including DIC, WIPA, UFSRNet, and W-Net.
 All evaluations are performed under identical conditions using the CelebA test set, ensuring a fair and consistent benchmarking environment.

-The quantitative results presented in Table~\ref{tab:quant_results} demonstrate that SwinIFS achieves the highest PSNR and SSIM values for both $4\times$ and $8\times$ upscaling, while maintaining one of the lowest LPIPS scores.
+\textbf{Quantitative Comparisons:} The quantitative results presented in Table~\ref{tab:quant_results} demonstrate that SwinIFS achieves the highest PSNR and SSIM values for both $4\times$ and $8\times$ upscaling, while maintaining one of the lowest LPIPS scores.
 These results indicate that SwinIFS excels at both pixel-level fidelity and perceptual similarity, which are essential for restoring realistic, identity-consistent facial details.
 The improvements are particularly pronounced at $8\times$ upscaling, where most methods struggle due to severe information loss.
 SwinIFS achieves a PSNR of 27.97dB and an SSIM of 0.851, outperforming recent Transformer-based competitors such as W-Net and UFSRNet, and significantly surpassing classical CNN or GAN-based approaches.
 The low LPIPS score further underscores SwinIFS's perceptual advantage, reflecting its ability to generate natural textures without introducing GAN-related artifacts.

-The qualitative comparisons in Fig.~\ref{fig:x4_visual} and~\ref{fig:x8_visual} further substantiate these findings.
+\textbf{Qualitative Comparisons at 4$\times$ Scale:} The qualitative comparisons in Figure~\ref{fig:x4_visual_1} and~\ref{fig:x4_visual_2} further substantiate these findings.
 For $4\times$ upscaling, SwinIFS reconstructs faces with sharper contours, clearer eye regions, and more realistic mouth textures than competing models.
-Many CNN- and GAN-based baselines produce overly smooth or plastic-like textures, while specific recent architectures tend to hallucinate details that distort identity.
+Many CNN- and GAN-based baselines produce overly smooth or plastic-like textures, whereas recent architectures often hallucinate details that distort identity.
 In contrast, SwinIFS restores features in a manner that remains faithful to the ground truth, owing to its integration of landmark-guided geometric priors and hierarchical attention mechanisms.

+To further examine the reconstruction of identity-critical regions, Figure~\ref{fig:x4_visual_2} presents region-specific comparisons focusing on the eyes.
+These areas are particularly challenging because they contain fine structural cues essential for identity recognition.
+SwinIFS restores sharper eye boundaries, more accurate iris structure, and more realistic eyelid geometry than all other baselines.